RomainCyr/LTRSP-3589/2_feature_validation/1_easypy/README.md

     else:
         logger.info("Testscript failed")
 ```
-If any of the sanity check on the devices fail, the `1_sr_policy.py` test script should not be run.
+If any of the `sanity_checks.py` testscript fails for one device, the `1_sr_policy.py` test script should not be run.
 The job should stop directly with a failure.
-After each sanity check is run, verify its result and if it failed the `main()` function should be exited with `return`.
+After each sanity checks execution, verify its result and if it failed the `main()` function should be exited with `return`.

 If you want to run this job file at this point refer to the [Step 4 - Run the Job](#step-4---run-the-job)